 In general, many trees enumerated by Algorithm~\ref{alg:traverse} and counted in Theorem~\ref{thm:shortestpathtrees} will correspond to regions which are infeasible.
 So it is desirable to independently bound the number of feasible regions. \begin{proposition} Let $D$ be the weighted adjacency matrix of a directed graph on $n$ nodes.
 Then the number of feasible regions, which are induced by the shortest paths to a fixed target node, is at most

 \end{proposition} \begin{proof} There is a shortest-path tree for every feasible region.
-Thus we may count the number of feasible regions again for a fixed set of $i$ active variables in such a tree.
-We take only paths into account that use an arc with an active variable when the path passes through the corresponding node and that do not contain an arc of non active variable weight.
-Now there are two types of tropical hypersurfaces.
+Thus we may estimate the number of feasible regions by counting shortest-path trees.
+Again we do this by fixing a set of $i$ active variables and take only those trees into account that include the corresponding arcs and no other arcs of variable weight.
+Now there are two types of tropical hypersurfaces arising from such a tree.
 Those which correspond to nodes whose outgoing arc weight is one of the active variables, there are $i$ of those, and those nodes whose outgoing arcs are of constant weight of which exist $n-i-1$.
 The common refinement of the first once has at most $i!$ many regions as this is the bound of shortest-path trees in Lemma~\ref{lem:varnodes}.
-The latter hypersurfaces result form nodes which have at most $i+1$ incomparable shortest paths to the target.
+The latter hypersurfaces result from nodes which have at most $i+1$ incomparable shortest paths to the target.
 Moreover, the total weights of those paths are linear, up to substitution of variables.
 Hence, the common refinement of these hypersurfaces has at most $\tbinom{n-1}{i}$ regions; see also Remark~\ref{rem:infeasible}.
 There are $\tbinom{k}{i}$ ways to choose $i$ active variables hence the total number of feasible regions is at most

 \end{proof}